TatianaPan/Ask-Ravi-Project/README.md

 # hack-n-lead-2019-template-repository
 A project for Hack'n'Lead Zürich 2019.

 Our team is addressing the Thompson Reuters challenge on modern slavery.
+[Live version](https://ask-ravi.netlify.com/)

 Team members: @TatianaPan, @sigoetti, @kwahler